Please feel free to reach out if your question is not addressed below.

-After the deadline, please complete a departmental Change of Tutorial Form (link to form on 'Forms' navigation section).
+After the deadline, please complete a Course Transaction Form.
 This form must be signed by both the Course Director and T.A.
 Please note, this is not a final approval.
 Once submitted to the department, your request will be put in queue, pending departmental approval.

 Immediately contact your Course Director.

-Please refer to the Undergraduate Sessional Dates got information about course and enrolment deadlines.
+Please refer to the Undergraduate Sessional Dates for information about course and enrolment deadlines.

 If a course has space reserved, limited space has been set aside for specific categories of students who must take the course to satisfy their program requirements.
 Spaces are limited and are filled based on student's enrolment date.